What to Expect When You Return Home From Travel

 Yes, even though you are returning to your home culture after experiencing many new different cultures, you still will be in some stage of shock.
 Odds are that the first time you walk back into a grocery store in North America you may be thrilled to be there, but you will also be a bit dazed and confused with all of the choices.

 After JoAnna Haugen was gone in the Peace Corps for an extended period of time, she talks about how she combats the shock of being home.

 Travel is a great way to learn more about yourself, in addition to world cultures.
 And as Paul Milton shares, the experience will certainly change you – for the better.

 It’s important to surround yourself by people who’ve gone through a similar experience and love travel.
 Remember the support group you identified while in the planning stages?
 They are still your support group and understand the same struggles that you may face when you return.

 It’s helpful to stay active in Meet Plan Go events and the online traveler community – helping others who are planning their breaks provide you an outlet to share all of the knowledge you gained.
-In fact – we recommend that when you return you hop on over to the traveler community again and update your profile with your latest travel accomplishments and be there to encourage and help others plan their career break.
 It’s a great way to ‘pay it forward’.